USER MANUALS

 Hive

-The Denodo Embedded MPP is distributed with a predefined catalog named hive connected to the Embedded Hive Metastore for accessing Hive tables from Parquet files.
+The Denodo Embedded MPP is distributed with a predefined catalog named hive connected to the Embedded Hive Metastore, enabling access to Hive tables from Parquet files.

 connector.name=hive-hadoop2